 - Hands-on experience with various DevOps tools and platforms

 - Detailed understanding of DevOps principles and key concepts like IaC (Infrastructure as code), CI (Continuous Integration) and CD (Continuous Delivery)

-- Understanding of security and compliance requirements, as DevSecOps is one of the in 2019
+- Understanding of security and compliance requirements, as DevSecOps is one of the most popular DevOps trends in 2019

 - Good experience with one or more programming languages and automated unit testing